-Minister not to be paid travelling expenses or allowances when making political addresses prior to election.
+Representation of Native race on Executive Council.
 10. Nothing in this Act contained shall be construed as repealing the provision made by any other Act for the appointment of a member or members of the Executive Council as a representative or representatives of the Native race, but such member or members (not exceeding two) may be appointed as heretofore by law provided, and shall be entitled to such emolument as is authorized by any statute in that behalf.

-11. Every Minister shall have the right to speak in both Houses of Parliament on any Bill or resolution affecting his Department or introduced by him, but no Minister shall have the right to vote except 10 in the House in which he holds a seat.
+Minister's right to speak in both Houses.
+11. Every Minister shall have the right to speak in both Houses of Parliament on any Bill or resolution affecting his Department or introduced by him, but no Minister shall have the right to vote except in the House in which he holds a seat.

-12. No Executive Council and no Minister shall recommend the Governor-General to dissolve the House of Representatives without the consent of the House expressed by resolution thereof.
+Governor-General may not be recommended to grant dissolution without consent of House.
+12. It shall not be competent for the Executive Council or for any 15 Minister to recommend the Governor-General to dissolve the House of Representatives without the consent of the House expressed by resolution thereof.